ni/nimi-python/docs/niscope/class.rst

-            :type timeout: float in seconds or datetime.timedelta
+            :type timeout: float in seconds or hightime.timedelta

             :rtype: list of WaveformInfo
             :return: